BarthPaleologue/Blog/content/posts/procedural-space-stations-3/index.md

 ### Space production vs planetary imports

 The first question we need to ask is whether the food supply comes from local production or imports.
-Importing would save a lot of space, but it would undermine each station's autonomy dramatically.
+Importing would save a lot of space, but it would undermine each station's autonomy.
 What if the supply chain is broken?
 The inhabitants of the station would starve without being able to do anything about it.

 But then on Earth, food is not produced in the middle of the city and a supply chain disruption could also be dramatic.
 While I agree, I would argue it is always harder to figure out solutions when you are stranded in space.